ChristopherBiscardi/snap-for-beginners/_input/01-install.md

 ## Where to Get Help

 There are a few places to get help or submit issues.
-This book is availible in source form on [github][book-github] for issues.
-Check out the [discussions][forum] of the book and topics.
+This book is available in source form on [github][book-github] for issues.
 Also useful are the official snap [website][snap] and irc channel (#snapframework).

 ## Install Haskell